troniixx/Bachelors-Thesis/README.md

 	streamlit run app/app.py
 	```
 3. Paste or simulate an email, adjust the threshold, and view predictions with LIME explanations and optional FactChecker analysis.
+4. Select model by changing the directory path on the right hand side of the interface (the default is the DistilRoBERTa Transformer).
+Make sure the whole folder is selected rather than single files inside.

 ## 🧠 Methodological Summary